DjaloS/K8s_vagrant/README.md

 Deploy your cluster with the simple command line : vagrant up

-Connect to the deployed VM : vagrant ssh <stack name>
+Connect to the deployed VM with the command:  vagrant ssh <stack name>

-Delete the stack with command:  vagrant delete <stack name>
+Delete the stack with the command:  vagrant delete <stack name>